RicercarG/NYU-Greene-HPC-Cheatsheet/README.md

 * I started my journey with HPC by following [HPC Notes by Hammond Liu](https://abstracted-crime-34a.notion.site/63aae4cc39904d11a5c744f480a42017?v=261a410e1fe24d0294ed744c21a41015&p=7ed5e95ce1dc400898f6462f6de47d2c&pm=s)

 ## Important updates (planning to move this section to Releases)
+- [2025.8.1] Added custom CUDA version support.
+Singularity will be built from scratch from Docker Hub.
+Note that this singularity has no cuDNN so you will need to install cuDNN yourself.
+The easiest way is to go to [Nvidia cuDNN Archive](https://developer.nvidia.com/rdp/cudnn-archive), download the version you want, scp to greene and install it.

 - [2025.5.29] A [y]/n option is added when the user is prompted to create a new environment.
 A new folder will only be created if the user enters "y" or "yes".
 This is to prevent creating unnecessary folders when the user made a typo when activating existing environment.

 - [2024.6.13] The file structure has undergone a significant change.
 Now you can clone the entire repo. **If you have used this cheatsheet before, please first remove `chsdevice.sh` and `chslauncher.sh` on your hpc.
 Then follow the updated wiki instruction to setup your environment.** New features are as following: